Last Updated: July 24, 2022

 Court intervention has led to wide permission for group home or church zoning in residential neighborhoods.

 Concepts to introduce flexibility into the ordinance include planned development, in which essentially anything meeting stated criteria and solidified into a binding site plan, can be approved.
+Sometimes this is called a plan unit development, a term that was all the rage a couple of decades ago.
 Be thoughtful about defining your standards, though, or you might be subject to a charge of contract zoning, a type of negotiation in which perceived favoritism is shown to a particular developer.